Phenomenological Theory of Variational Quantum Ground-State Preparation: Introduction

 The two essential ingredients of the method are: (i) a parametrized quantum circuit with variational parameters $\boldsymbol{\theta}$, which produces a wave function $|\psi(\boldsymbol \theta) \rangle$ expressing the ground state of the problem, and (ii) a \textit{learning} procedure aimed to optimizing the circuit variational parameters $\boldsymbol{\theta}$.
 This last step involves a feedback loop between the quantum and classical resources.

 The VQE is among the most widely used quantum algorithms, and it has been adapted to many particular contexts and models.
-However, most of the effort has been spent so far in devising better variational forms, tailored to various application domains~\cite{Bartlettt_2007,wecker2015progress,adaptvqe,uccsd,cerezo2021variational,Kokail2019,Giulia_gauge2021,Seki_2020} or hardware architectures~\cite{Kandala_2017,Kokail2019}.

-Significantly less attention has been paid to the optimization part of the algorithm, with the notable exception of works discussing the concept of the barren plateaus, manifested in gradients vanishing exponentially fast with the system size~\cite{barren2018}.
-However, this phenomenon was reported only in the context of random circuit variational forms.
+Significant effort has been spent so far in devising better variational forms, tailored to various application domains~\cite{Bartlettt_2007,wecker2015progress,adaptvqe,uccsd,cerezo2021variational,Kokail2019,Giulia_gauge2021,Seki_2020} or hardware architectures~\cite{Kandala_2017,Kokail2019}.
+Besides, optimization part of the algorithm has been studied~\cite{Cerezo_2021}, including works discussing the concept of the barren plateaus, manifested in gradients vanishing exponentially fast with the system size~\cite{cerezo2021cost,barren2018}.
+Importantly, his phenomenon was reported only in the context of random circuit variational forms.
 Recent works have proven an absence of such plateaus in the quantum CNN architecture~\cite{2021_Pesah} and circuits aimed at the study of quantum magnets~\cite{https://doi.org/10.48550/arxiv.2108.08086,Liu_2019}.

+However, significantly less attention has been paid to a realistic scenario of optimization with sizable shot noise, and to relation between the optimization efficiency and the problem's physical regime, including the dependency on the system gap $\Delta$~\cite{cerezo2021cost}.

 This article aims to provide a phenomenological theory underlying the efficiency of the training (i) within several optimization algorithms, (ii) in various regimes of model parameters, and (iii) as a function of optimization hyperparameters such as the learning rate $\eta$ or the number of gradient-estimating samples $N_s$ per optimization step.